Family money puts its faith in European technology

 Industry players told Reuters the motivations include giving their millennial heirs greater scope to choose investments in an area that they know, infusing their traditional businesses with the latest tech, or simply having something to jazz up dinner party conversation.

-“They like small tech companies that they can follow closely on a day-to-day basis”, said private equity lawyer James Grimwood, whose firm CMS increasingly offers family wealth legal services.
+“They like small tech companies that they can follow closely on a day-to-day basis”, said private equity lawyer James Grimwood, whose firm CMS Cameron McKenna increasingly offers family wealth legal services.

-And if the rich of today don’t feel at home investing in tech, there’s always the next generation.

-“I talked to the head of a big family office, who made his money in pipes,” said Ozi Amanat, chief investment officer of Indian tycoon B.K.
-Modi’s family office, who is busy launching a tech investment fund targeting Asian dynasties.